 How are MSBU's and MSTU's managed?

-Volunteers wishing to serve on their formal MSBU or MSTU Advisory Committee are appointed to the committee by the Board of County Commissioners when a vacancy occurs.
-Committee meetings are generally held each quarter but may be held more often during special projects.
+Volunteers wishing to serve on their formal MSBU or MSTU Advisory Board are appointed to the board by the Board of County Commissioners when a vacancy occurs.
+Board meetings are generally held each quarter but may be held more often during special projects.
 Members must be property owners residing within the unit who pay assessment or tax to the unit.
-If you or someone you know is interested in becoming a member of an Advisory Committee, contact Public Works, (941)575-3600.
+If you or someone you know is interested in becoming a member of an Advisory Board, contact Public Works, (941)575-3600.

-Municipal Services District Representatives, employees of the Public Works Division, serve as liaison between the Advisory Committees and County departments.
+Municipal Services District Representatives, employees of the Public Works Division, serve as liaison between the Advisory Boards and County departments.

 Where can I get assessment and billing information for my MSBU